torproject/support/README.md

 ## Translations

-To translate the Support Portal, please join the Tor Project project in Weblate.
+To translate the Support Portal, please join the Tor Project in Weblate.
 Learn how you can [become a Tor translator](https://community.torproject.org/localization/becoming-tor-translator/).
 The Tor Project in weblate can be accessed here: https://hosted.weblate.org/projects/tor/

 The translation statistics for this website can be seen at https://tpo.pages.torproject.net/community/l10n/stats.html